*Updated September 2024 with additional sauce recommendations.

 STORE-BOUGHT SAUCE VS. HOMEMADE

-Now, let’s talk about my favorite store-bought sauce for chilaquiles – El Pato sauce.
+El Pato Tomato Sauce: Now, let’s talk about one of my favorite go-to sauces for chilaquiles – El Pato tomato sauce.
 I had never heard of it until I met my husband.
-It’s a tomato sauce, but with a lot of spice.
+It’s a tomato sauce, but it has a lot of spice.
 I LOVE making chilaquiles with a can of this.
-It’s my favorite go-to sauce when I don’t feel like making my own.

 VIDEO INSTRUCTIONS